- Metric Sources

 The TCP Collector Protocol allows for a direct connection to the Instrumental metric collection interface.
 Use of this protocol is rare as most monitoring scenarios can be easily handled by our application monitoring or server monitoring integrations.
 But if you wish to develop a custom integration, we are happy to answer any questions!
 And if you open source your work, please send us a link!

 - Open a connection and provide agent details

-- Authenticate with your project API token
+- Authenticate with your project token

 - Submit as many metrics and/or notices (separated by newlines) as you want!